grvty-labs/django-openpay/README.md

 OPENPAY_MERCHANT_ID='string'
 OPENPAY_VERIFY_SSL=True  # or False
 OPENPAY_DEVICE_ID='string'
+OPENPAY_CUSTOMER_MODEL='string'
 ```

+The `AbstractCustomer` model is a model which can be inherited from.
+This was
+done because you may want to make your `User` model the customer, or manage a
+team of users as one customer.
+It is up to you, just remember to use all the
+fields described in the abstract, or (in case you want to rename the fields)
+set them to `None` and overwrite the `pull` and `push` methods.

 In order to be able to use the Webhooks feature, you need to link your Openpay
 project to a specific url of your project (which calls the